BenHurMartins/react-autocomplete/README.md

 This autocomplete implements a search for characters from Rick and Morty series.
 If you aren't familiar with the show, you can browse by the main characters' name, Rick/Morty.

 The solution also have the option to have a callback to handle the click for external user.

-In order to archive this I used NextJS as framework and no css framework, only pure css.
-I choose to use NextJS because React's recommendation and basically is the easiest way to start a project today.